fluid-player/fluid-player/README.md

   * `skipButtonClickCaption` (VAST only): The text, displayed when the Skip button is available for clicking.
   * `vastTimeout` (VAST only): The number of milliseconds before the VAST Tag call timeouts.
 Default: `5000`.
   * Callback functions: can be used to execute custom code when some key events occur.
 Currently the following events are supported: `vastLoadedCallback`, `noVastVideoCallback`, `vastVideoSkippedCallback`, `vastVideoEndedCallback` and `playerInitCallback`.
+  * `htmlOnPauseBlock` string that could contain any html to be displayed when user pauses video, note: on click event triggers play event, if you don't need that behaviour then add `e.stopPropagation()` to your event.
+Default `null`
+  * `htmlOnPauseBlockHeight` integer, if `htmlOnPauseBlock` is set then it used to set container height (for center position).
+Default `null`
+  * `htmlOnPauseBlockWidth` integer, if `htmlOnPauseBlock` is set then it used to set container width (for center position).
+Default `null`

 ### Integration with popular frameworks